Fans queue at midnight for new novel by Japan's Murakami

-TOKYO More than 100 people lined up at midnight at a Tokyo bookstore, eager to get their hands on the latest Haruki Murakami novel that went on sale on Friday, the first in three years by the global bestselling author and Nobel prize favorite.
+TOKYO, April 12 More than 100 people lined up for the midnight opening of a Tokyo bookstore, eager to get their hands on the latest Haruki Murakami novel, the first by the global bestselling author and Nobel prize favourite in three years.

-The publisher is printing 600,000 copies of "Colorless Tsukuru Tazaki and His Years of Pilgrimage" to assuage the appetite of fans kept in the dark about the book's subject and storyline.
+"Colourless Tsukuru Tazaki and His Years of Pilgrimage" has a 500,000 print run to assuage the appetite of fans kept in the dark about the book's subject and storyline.

-Murakami, who regularly tops bookmakers' lists as a favorite for the Nobel Literature Prize, confessed that much of the book had been a surprise even to himself.
+Murakami, who regularly tops bookmakers' lists as a favourite for the Nobel Literature Prize, confessed that much of the book had been a surprise even to himself.

 "One day I just felt like it, and I sat at my desk and started to write the first few lines of this story," he said in quotations printed on the cover of the book.